 The Byzantine or Majority text has been favored by almost all Bible scholars before the modern era.
 What sets it apart is the fact that it collates the majority of manuscripts available today, compares the differences, and chooses the most likely correct reading based on which reading occurs the most.
 For example, if 700 manuscripts read "he did" and 1400 manuscripts read "they did", the Majority text will go with "they did" as the most likely original reading.
 This text type was used to create the Textus Receptus, which was compiled by Erasmus in the 1500s (A.D.) and formed the textual basis for many Reformation-era Bibles, such as the Geneva and King James Version.

-The Alexandrian or Minority text has grown immensely popular with modern Bible scholars.
+The Alexandrian or Minority text is immensely popular with modern Bible scholars.
 Most notably, it includes the Codex Vaticanus and Codex Sinaiticus.
 When employed in textual criticism, it is sometimes referred to as the eclectic method or reasoned eclecticism.
 The eclectic method usually involves considering the oldest dated manuscripts currently available while searching for still older manuscript readings of the New Testament.
 This method assumes that the Bible could be better improved over time as more archeological findings provide older readings that presumably better reflect the original.
 The NIV, ESV, and NAS are just a few of the modern Bible translations that rely on the Alexandrian text type.
 Reasoned eclecticism is the dominant method of TC.

 WHICH IS MORE ACCURATE?

 Obviously, the question of accuracy is paramount to this study.
 And it shouldn't be taken lightly since its outcome determines whether we end up with a faulty and unreliable Bible version or one that is trustworthy instead.
 So let's examine some important facts.